ni/nilrt/README.md

         git submodule init
         git submodule update --remote --checkout

+2. [Install the docker engine](https://docs.docker.com/engine/install/) on your build host.
+    If you can successfully run `docker run hello-world`, then you have everything you should need.

+3. Build (or pull) the `build-nilrt` pyrex container image.
+        ```bash
+        bash ./docker/create-build-nilrt.sh  # will tag the image as build-nilrt:${NILRT_codename}

+        # Verification
+        docker images build-nilrt  # should print the image you just built
+        ```

-2. Set up your shell environment to run bitbake:
+3. Set up your shell environment to run bitbake:

     Source NILRT's environment script by running the following command: